• Home

 • Recently added hardware

 BSOD can put you in two situations.
-In the first scenario, you may be able to have an access to the desktop, or else you may face windows restarting loop.
-In both cases, you can do a number of troubleshooting steps which are unearthed below.
+In the first scenario, you may be able to have access to the desktop, or else you may face a Windows restarting loop.
+In both cases, you can do several troubleshooting steps which are unearthed below.

 windows screenshot showing repair options